tibcoeducation/testGMT/TIBCO_MCP_storytelling.md

 This fundamentally changes the role of integration platforms.

-Integration is no longer only about connecting systems.

-It becomes the **foundation that allows AI to safely operate inside the enterprise**.
+Integration is no longer only about connecting systems; It becomes the **foundation that allows AI to safely operate inside the enterprise**.

 ---